Call us: 651-291-7263

 Uninsured and Underinsured Motorist Coverage

-In addition to PIP, Minnesota law requires all drivers to carry uninsured and underinsured motorist coverage.
+In addition to PIP, Minnesota insurance law requires all drivers to carry uninsured and underinsured motorist coverage.
 This coverage can come to your aid if you’re involved in an accident with an at-fault party who lacks adequate insurance or is uninsured.
 It ensures that you have a source of compensation even when the responsible party’s insurance is insufficient.

 Is Minnesota No Fault Insurance Required?

 Yes.
-In Minnesota, no fault insurance is a requirement for all registered and operated motor vehicles.
-If you own a car and intend to drive it on Minnesota roads, you must have no fault insurance as part of your auto insurance coverage.
+In Minnesota, no-fault insurance is a requirement for all registered and operated motor vehicles.
+If you own a car and intend to drive it on Minnesota roads, you must have no-fault insurance as part of your auto insurance coverage.

-Minimum Car Insurance Requirements in Minnesota
+What Are the Minimum Car Insurance Requirements in Minnesota?

-Like any no fault state, MN requires minimums for their insurance policies.
+Like any no-fault state, MN requires minimums for their insurance policies.
 When you purchase car insurance, you must obtain the minimum amounts listed below.

 In Minnesota, these are the minimum requirements for car insurance:

-• $40,000 per person per accident in no fault coverage (half for medical costs and half for non-medical costs)
+• $40,000 per person per accident in no-fault coverage (half for medical costs and half for non-medical costs)

 • $30,000 in liability coverage, per person (this covers bodily injuries that are caused by you or another driver covered under your policy. $60,000 if more than one person is injured)